 While gloves may be necessary for safely handling bats during initial examinations, the use of gloves and face masks will greatly impair a caretaker's ability to properly feed insectivorous bats.
-Masks may reduce the caretaker's visibility when looking down, and may also decrease the bat's ability to reach a level of comfort and visual familiarity with its handler (Figure 7-7A).
+Masks reduce the caretaker's visibility when looking down, and may also decrease the bat's ability to reach a level of comfort and visual familiarity with its handler (Figure 7-7A).
 Gloves increase the likelihood that mealworm viscera and soft food will adhere to the bats fur because the handler is unable to feel that the bat is getting wet until the bat's neck and throat become saturated (Figure 7-7B).

-Food must never be allowed to collect under the chin and neck of the bat as it is being fed.
-Allowing the bat to become soiled with soft food or mealworm viscera will result in loss of fur and subsequent skin infections, such as ulcerative dermatitis if the bat is not thoroughly cleaned of debris and the fur dried (Figure 7-7C).
+Food must never be allowed to collect under the chin and neck of the bat.
+Allowing the bat to become soiled with soft food or mealworm viscera will result in loss of fur and subsequent skin infections (Figure 7-7C).
 These infections can become systemic if not properly treated, resulting in death.
 Bats with dense fur are particularly prone to infections when improper feeding techniques are used.

 Pay close attention to both the face, as well as ventral surfaces as you are feeding soft food to a bat, and these problems are easily avoided.
-Place gauze under the bat's chin, in bib-like fashion, or hold the bat so that excess food drips off the chin and away from the bat, rather than on the caretaker's hand.
-Never put a bat away with food adhering to its coat as infection, as pictured above, will result.
-Use an interdental brush dipped in warm water to gently and thoroughly brush food from the fur, paying close attention to the area under the chin and neck (see Bathing and Grooming Adult Bats).
+Placing gauze under the bat's chin, in bib-like fashion, or holding the bat so that excess food drips off the chin and away from the bat, rather than on the caretaker's hand, will keep the bat clean during the hand-feeding process.
+Never put a bat away with food adhering to its coat as infection will result.
+Use an interdental brush dipped in warm water to gently and thoroughly brush food from the fur, paying close attention to the area under the chin and neck (see Bathing and Grooming).

 Figure 7-7.
 A: Use of masks and gloves impede proper feeding techniques, causing a bat to become soiled with food.
 B: Bats should never be held upright and/or force fed.
-C: Ulcerative dermatitis resulting from the improper feeding techniques described in A and B. This bat did not survive this preventable infection.
+C: Ulcerative dermatitis resulting from the improper feeding techniques described in A and B, occurring at the Smithsonian National Zoo.
+This bat did not survive due to infection.
 C. townsendii virginianus.
 Photos by M. Singleton.

+Table 7-3

-TABLE 7-3Average Weights of Insectivorous Bats(In grams)
+Average Weights of Insectivorous Bats

+(in grams)